North Brooklyn Mutual Aid

 Lifecycle of a Proposal

-A proposal can either be passed, rejected, or paused for discussion.
-The proposer (or proposers) is responsible for advocating for their plan, clarifying points of confusion, and allaying community concerns.
+A proposal can either be passed, blocked, or paused for discussion.
+The proposer (or proposers) is responsible for sharing their plan, clarifying points of confusion, and allaying community concerns.
 This means responding to calls for additional details or discussion with diligence and empathy.

 Goals

-- Call for Discussion (replaces any notion of a veto) pauses voting, and adds proposal to docket for the next Admin call or an ad-hoc call with the proposer and a quorum of admins
+• Call for Discussion (replaces any notion of a veto) pauses decision-making, and adds proposal to docket for the next Admin call

 Initiatives

-An initiative is a dedicated arm of operation within the Mutual Aid Network.
+An initiative is a dedicated arm of operation within the NBkMA network.

 Initiatives intentionally have independent structures and organization, supported by the network at large.